Camden Central Airport: Operations

 Stinson SM-6000-B tri-motor N11153.
 This aircraft was active in 2020.

+Consolidated Model 17AF Fleetster NC705Y of Ludington Airlines, June 1932.

 Early operators were Curtiss-Wright Flying Service offering charter flights, Ludington-Philadelphia Flying Service, Jacobs Aircraft Engine Company, and Wings Corporation.
 The Ludington airline offered air taxi, pleasure flights, aircraft hire and instruction.
 It also operated Cape Cod Airway, which ran services to various destinations in New England.
 These were short-lived, and became part of the Ludington Line.
 Ludington Flying Service started operations with a service to Atlantic City.
 It was so popular that a new service started, offering hourly services linking Camden Central with Newark and Washington using Lockheed Vegas, Stinson tri-motors and Consolidated Fleetsters.
 After great initial success, it was unable to gain a mail contract, and was taken over by Eastern Air Transport in 1933.
 Wings Corporation flew a route to Stroudsburg, Pennsylvania.
 Wings was an operation based at Wings Field, Blue Bell, Pennsylvania, where the Aircraft Owners and Pilots Association (AOPA) has its roots - its first chairman was C. Townsend Ludington.

 By 1933 there were three 2,500 ft runways, described as "asphaltic oil treated gravel & macadam", arranged in a standard triangular pattern.
 Additional operators now included Eastern Air Transport, starting with a route between Washington and Miami; Kellett Autogiro Corporation; Camden Flying Service, a fixed-base operator also doing flight training, aerial advertising, air taxi work and sightseeing flights; and Transcontinental & Western Air (T&WA) with a service to Chicago.
 Pittsburgh Airways operated a route between Pittsburgh and New York calling at Central Airport en route, using their two Travel Air 6000s.
 Altogether up to 150 services were being operated daily.

 RCA had many facilities in Camden, so it was natural for them to set up RCA Manufacturing Company Aviation Radio headquarters in its own hangar, recently vacated by Jacobs Engines at the north side of the airfield, including a demonstration center for its latest aviation radio equipment.
 They also had a service department.